 Insurance companies aren’t only concerned with fire when they’re considering the cost of business insurance.

 They’re also looking at other exposures, or risks that your business faces.
 They’ll look at your location to see how susceptible you are to natural disasters and man-made hazards.
 (For example, they might look at your area’s crime rate.)
-They also might look at the reconstruction cost of your building, the size of your premises, and the age of your building.

 We can talk about factors that affect property insurance rates until we’re blue in the face, but the best way to get a truly accurate idea of how much your commercial property insurance will cost is to get a business insurance quote.
 Our business insurance experts would be happy to help you save on your rates by shopping around for your insurance.
 All you have to do to get in touch is fill out our form or give us a call today.